JohnByrneJames/SpartaGlobalRepo/Notes/Day2_Training.md

 of losing focus.
 * Dedicated space can help get an individual into a routine and keep them focused

-**7 Habits of Effective people** in and our of the workplace

-1. Be proactive
-2. Begin with the end in mind
-3. put first things first
-4. think win-win
-5. seek first to understand then be understood
-6. synergize (Allow for synergy)
-7. Sharpen the saw

 ___
 > 14:15 AM - Communication 1 Continued... **[Afternoon]**